-As part of its review of the quality of COD data on death certificates, the Vital Statistics State Registrar convened a panel of experts in July 2018.
-The panel participants are listed in $\underline{\mathsf{Appendix}\ \mathsf{D}}$.
+As part of its review of the quality of cause of death data on death certificates, the State Registrar convened a panel of experts in July 2018.
+The panel participants are listed in Appendix E.

 The panel represented broad expertise and experience with vital registration in Texas, other states, and at the national level.
 The central question posed to the group was What are the challenges in collecting accurate death data?